trixi-framework/Trixi.jl/docs/src/github-git.md

-Please note that a review has nothing to do with the lack of experience of the person developing changes: We try to review all code before it gets added to `master`, even from the most experienced developers.
+Please note that a review has nothing to do with the lack of experience of the person developing changes: We try to review all code before it gets added to `main`, even from the most experienced developers.
 This is good practice and helps to keep the error rate low while ensuring the the code is developed in a consistent fashion.
 Furthermore, do not take criticism of your code personally - we just try to keep Trixi as accessible and easy to use for everyone.